All posts tagged with javascript

 An image showing what installing a progressive web app might look like.

-Progressive web apps enable websites to function more like native mobile apps in exchange for some flexibility.
+Progressive web apps (or PWAs) enable websites to function more like native mobile apps in exchange for some flexibility.
 You get native mobile app functionality (or close to it) without all the overhead of app store approvals and tons of platform-specific native code.
 Users can install a progressive web app to their home screen and launch it just like a native app.
-However, the app is launched into a pseudo-app frame that has some restrictions and only allows access to pages that are sub-paths of the initial path of the...
+However, the app is launched into a pseudo-app frame that has some restrictions and only allows access to pages that are sub-paths of the initial path of...

 It’s been a little over a year since our last Happy Node Hackers post, and even in such a short time much has changed and some powerful new tools have been released.
 The Node.js ecosystem continues to mature and new best practices have emerged.